Complete and bi-continuous invariant of protein backbones under rigid motion: Past work on similarities of proteins

-Protein backbones are traditionally represented \cite{ramachandran1968conformation} by \emph{torsion} (dihedral) angles $\ph_i,\psi_i$ that determine relative positions of two bonds from each ${\al}$-carbon $A_i$ to its neighbors $N_i$ and $C_i$.
-For a sequence of points $S\subset\R^3$, the ordered pairs $\{\phi_i,\psi_i\}$ form an incomplete invariant because a distance between any successive points can be arbitrarily changed while preserving all angles.
-For proteins, bond lengths and angles are usually close to some ideal values but the pairs $(\phi_i,\psi_i)$ are visualized as a cloud of unordered points on the Ramachandran plot \cite{ramachandran1968conformation}.
-This loss of order makes the invariant much weaker.
+Protein backbones are traditionally represented by \emph{torsion} (dihedral) angles $\ph_i,\psi_i$ visualized in Ramachandran plots \cite{ramachandran1968conformation}.
+For a general polygonal line on points $S\subset\R^3$, the sequence $\{\phi_i,\psi_i\}$ is invariant under rigid motion but incomplete.
+Indeed, for any successive points $p_i,p_{i+1}\in S$, we can shift all points $p_{i+1},\dots,p_{m}$ by a vector $t(\vec p_{i+1}-\vec p_i)$ for any $t\neq 0$, which changes the overall rigid shape of $S$ but keeps all relative angles between any straight segments and planes through successive points.

-Even if we keep all torsion angles in order, only two numbers per residue cannot uniquely determine a rigid backbone having 3 atoms with 9 coordinates per residue.
-AlphaFold2 \cite{jumper2021highly} and more recent advances \cite{yim2023se} use 6 parameters per residue to define a rigid transformation on every $i$-th triplet (\emph{residual triangle}) on the main atoms $N,C_\al,C$ to the next $(i+1)$-st residual triangle.
-However, the rigorous analysis in section~\ref{sec:invariant} will show that the residual triangles substantially vary across the PDB.
+For protein backbones, even if all bond lengths and angles are fixed at ideal values, all torsion angles still should be ordered according to given residues to completely determine the rigid class of a backbone.
+Even if we keep all torsion angles in order, three invariants per residue cannot uniquely determine a rigid backbone having 3 atoms with 9 coordinates per residue in $\R^3$.
+AlphaFold2 \cite{jumper2021highly} used 6 parameters per residue to define a rigid transformation on every $i$-th triplet (\emph{residue triangle}) on the main atoms $N_i,A_i,C_i$ to the next $(i+1)$-st residue triangle.
+However, the analysis in section~\ref{sec:invariant} will show that rigid shapes of residue triangles substantially vary across the PDB.
 Our paper strengthens the past approach by defining 9 invariants per each of $m$ residues, which gives $9m-6$ invariants in total after subtracting 6 parameters of a global rigid motion in $\R^3$.

 If we consider a backbone $S$ of $3m$ ordered atoms modulo isometry including reflections, the easier complete invariant known since 1935 \cite{schoenberg1935remarks} is the $3m\times 3m$ matrix $D(S)$ of all pairwise distances whose entry $D_{ij}(S)$ is the Euclidean distance between the $i$-th and $j$-th points of $S$.
 Any backbone $S$ can be reconstructed from $D(S)$ or, equivalently, from the Gram matrix of scalar products as in \cite[Theorem~1]{dekster1987edge}, uniquely up to isometry in $\R^3$.
-The matrix $D(S)$ satisfies almost all conditions of Problem~\ref{pro:map} apart from the linear time/size requirement, which is essential for proteins consisting of thousands of atoms.
+The matrix $D(S)$ satisfies almost all conditions of Problem~\ref{pro:map} apart from the linear time/size requirement, which is essential for large proteins.